 On the first day, I thought, "Yay, I might be a little happy with 3rd place," but when the total ranking was announced on the second day

 You may have thought, "Too bad I dropped first place..."

-The exact words that fit my feelings at this time were exactly what I needed to stop thinking about.
+The very word that perfectly fit my feelings at this time was nothing.

 I've done it!
 It is different from the sense of accomplishment of "I did it!

 It's hard to describe, but I didn't want to think about anything else.